KMengBrown/Population-level-Task-evoked-Functional-Connectivity/README.md

 The paper ME has two data components: simulated data and the motor-task data set publicly available from the Human Connectome Project (HCP) database.
 We provide the complete code for replicating all simulation studies included in ME herein.
 To replicate the motor-task dataset analysis, we provide the full code that can be applied to data downloaded from HCP.

-The following four files replicate the simulation studies for methods comparison presented in ME.
+The following five files replicate the simulation studies for methods comparison presented in ME.
 * Comparison_Mech_1.R
 * Comparison_Mech_2.R
 * MLM_based_Mechanism_1
 * MLM_based_Mechanism_2
+* 50_node_study

 The following file replicates the simulation study for ptFCE estimation bias/variance in the Supporting Information of ME.
 * Estimation_bias_and_variance_ptFCE.R